-Ammo licence boost: Small cap defence stock jumps nearly 18%; do you own? - BusinessToday
+Ammo licence boost: Small cap defence stock jumps nearly 19%; do you own? - BusinessToday

-Shares of Apollo Micro Systems Ltd recorded a strong uptick in Friday's afternoon trading session, rising 12.71 per cent to hit a high of Rs 273.10.
-The price action was accompanied by heavy volumes, with around 9.44 lakh shares changing hands on BSE.
+Shares of Apollo Micro Systems Ltd recorded a strong uptick in Friday's late trading session, rising 18.63 per cent to hit a high of Rs 287.45.
+The price action was accompanied by heavy volumes, with around 21.19 lakh shares changing hands on BSE.
 The figure was higher than the two-week average volume of 6.40 lakh shares.
-Turnover on the counter came at Rs 24.60 crore, commanding a market capitalisation (m-cap) of Rs 9,568.29 crore.
+Turnover on the counter came at Rs 57.57 crore, commanding a market capitalisation (m-cap) of Rs 10,147.11 crore.

 Today's sharp rise in the share price came after the small-cap defence and aerospace company announced securing a 'lifetime' validity licence from the government to manufacture ammunition, with April 10 as the issue date.